ake123/iSEEbug/README.md

 manipulate, analyse and visualise TreeSummarizedExperiment objects.

 ## Usage

 miaDash is available online at [this address](iseebug-iseebug.2.rahtiapp.fi/).
-While suitable for small and medium datasets, the online version may slow down when larger datasets are analysed (< 1000 features).
+While suitable for small and medium datasets, the online version may slow down when larger datasets are analysed (> 1000 features).
 In this case, the app can be installed and run locally.
-Either way, the app also provides functionality to subset and agglomerate the data.
+Either way, functionality to subset and agglomerate the data is also provided in the app.

 ## Installation instructions

 The devel version of miaDash can be installed from GitHub as follows:

 ```